-This is just SAD, guys.
+This is just SAD, folks.
 And it's got to change.

 Why don't people take their vacation time?

-I've written previously about why vacations are good for you, but I know that simply knowing that going on holiday can help reduce stress and increase productivity isn't always enough.
+I've written previously about why vacations are good for you.
+Time off can help reduce stress and boost productivity (it's been scientifically proven!).
+But I know that simply knowing this information isn't always enough.